Chart Color Schemes

 Wantirna has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 26 projects likely impacting the area.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 26 projects that could affect the area.
 Key projects include Wantirna Health Precinct West, Deakin University Burwood Campus Expansion, Oak Place by Stockland, and Vermont South Shopping Centre Precinct.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.